What it's Like to Hike Mount Vinicunca, Peru's Rainbow Mountain

 Three hours later, just as the sun began to peak over the surrounding mountains, our oversized cargo van pulled to a halt.
 The road in was windy, and rocky, and perched on endless hillsides that made the internal roll cage a bit too real of a necessity.

 Thankfully our local guide had the foresight to get us going before the other tourists arrived.
-In recent years Rainbow Mountain has seen a surge in tourism, and though we were visiting during the rainy off-season, the unbelievable painted hills still draw a healthy crowd daily.
-After a brief cocoa leaf tea and a quick yet hearty, warm meal, we hit the otherwise empty trail.
+In recent years Rainbow Mountain has seen a surge in international popularity, and though we were visiting during the rainy off-season, the unbelievable painted hills still draw a healthy crowd daily.
+After a brief cocoa leaf tea we hit the otherwise empty trail.

 On the list of provided amenities our guide company Flashpacker Connect offered was oxygen.
-In NYC when planning the trip, I laughed.
+Back in NYC, at sea level, when planning the trip, I laughed.
 Standing at 16,500 feet, head literally in a cloud, I half wished I had taken our guide up on his offer.
 The air was thin, but the views were truly stunning—equally breathtaking, to grab the low hanging fruit from the joke tree.

 Rich minerals cascade over the saddle of a hill now called Rainbow Mountain.
 And the shoe fits.
-It’s rainbow in many senses of the word.
-Vibrant colors exist in every direction, to the point that it was difficult to decide on which direction to point my camera.
-When shooting film one must be conscious of every frame—here, I shot without restraint, knowing only operator error would result in an L.
+It’s a rainbow in many senses of the word.
+Vibrant colors exist in every direction, to the point that it was difficult to decide on where to point my camera.
+When shooting film one must be conscious of every frame—here, I shot without restraint, knowing only operator error would result in anything but a keeper.